OpenMoonRay/openmoonray-docs/docs/beta/building.md

 exit
 ```

-## Running Using Pre-Built Moonray
+## Running Using Pre-Built MoonRay
 Create a container without overriding the moonray build in the container
 ```bash
 {{ page.filename_image }} [--x11] -v <data directory>